Sojisoyoye/modish-inventory/README.md

 # modish-inventory

-Create history to show sales date change in stock and all
+Create history to show sales date change in stock and all validate that sale quantity can not be zero validate that negative value can not be entered for create sale and product validate that negative value can not be entered for update product

 ## User

 - User can create/add sale ✅
-- User can edit sale 🚫
-- User can delete sale
 - User can get all sales ✅
 - User can get a sale ✅
+- User can edit sale 🚫
+- User can delete sale 🚫
 - User can see sale history of a product
-- user can see all products with quantity left alone
+- User can see all products with just quantity left column alone
+- User can see a product with just quantity left column alone

 ## Admin

 - Admin can create/add product ✅
+- Admin can get a product ✅
+- Admin can get all products ✅
 - Admin can edit product
-- Admin can delete product
-- Admin can see all products, amount sold and amount left ✅
+  - can add quantities to existing product ✅
-- Admin can see total amount in product inventory
+- Admin can delete product ✅